-If your child falls off their bike and chips a tooth or gets hit in the face with a basketball and a permanent tooth is loose - that is an example of an accidental injury.
-We pay 100% of the allowable expense for these services and you do not have to pay your deductible before we pay.
+If your child falls off their bike and chips a tooth or gets hit in the face with a basketball and a Permanent (adult) Tooth is loose - that is an example of an Accidental Injury.
+We pay 100 percent of the allowable expense for these services, and you do not have to pay your Deductible before we pay.

-Accidental injury
+Accidental Injury

-- 100% for covered services needed to treat accidental bodily injuries when done by an in-network dentist. - Services done by out-of-network dentists will be covered up to our maximum allowable amount and you will pay for any remaining costs. - Your child needs to be treated within 180 days after the accident. - Treatment must meet generally accepted dental practices.
+- 100 percent for covered services needed to treat accidental bodily injuries when done by an innetwork Dentist. - Services done by out-of-network Dentists will be covered up to our maximum allowable amount and you will pay for any remaining costs. - Your child needs to be treated within 180 days after the accident. - Treatment must meet generally accepted dental practices.